arpitsri3/carND-Traffic-Sign-Classifier/writeup.md

 Min vs Max
 Label with least Data -  0  has  180  values.
-Label with most Data has  2  has  2010  values.
+Label with most Data -  2  has  2010  values.

 A bar chart showing the data distribution in validation dataset.